-Divers will collect video and photo documentation of habitats and marine life for use with education and outreach activities.
+During other project activities, divers will opportunistically collect video and photo documentation of habitats and marine life for use with education and outreach activities.
 In addition, divers will conduct 360° video surveys of select locations to identify habitat changes over time.